×

 Formalization of settlement terms for entry by the Judge.

-Once settlement terms are reached, the attorneys prepare many documents to prepare for the finalization of the case, including the Marital Settlement Agreement, which specifically outlines the mutual understanding of the parties in regards to all terms.
+Once settlement terms are reached, the attorneys prepare many documents to prepare for the finalization of the case, including the Marital Settlement Agreement, which specifically outlines the mutual understanding of the parties in regard to all terms.
 This Agreement includes things such as support, non-martial and marital property allocation, maintenance, attorneys’ fees and taxes.

 9. Preparations of Allocation Judgment, if minor children are involved